Mainz Hauptbahnhof: Third alteration

 The largest recent change to the station is the building of a second double-track tunnel on the line to Römisches Theater station (formerly Mainz Süd) under the Kästrich.
 The reorganization of the lines in the old tunnel has not been finished yet.

 At a cost of about € 114 million over a five-year construction period to the end of 2003, the reception building and the station hall were reconditioned and partly rebuilt.
 The platform entrance now leads across a high ramp, which gives step-free access via escalators and elevators from the reception hall to the platforms.
 It spans four platforms and seven tracks.
 Three further terminal tracks are accessible from platform 1.
 The area for businesses and restaurants was expanded by 3.800 m².

 Services

 The station is used by about 55,000 travelers each day.
 It is the terminus of Line S8:Wiesbaden Hbf–Mainz Hbf–Rüsselsheim–Frankfurt Hbf–Hanau Hbf; of the Rhine-Main S-Bahn and it is the start of the Mainbahn to Frankfurt Hbf.
 It is served by 440 daily local and regional trains (StadtExpress, RE and RB) and 78 long-distance trains (IC, EC and ICE).

 The station is an interchange point for the Mainz tramway network, and an important bus junction for the city and region (RNN, ORN and MVG).

 Long distance

-The following long-distance rail passenger services operate from Mainz Hauptbahnhof: